Wednesday, November 30, 2011

 #5.
 People Who Never Think It's Good Enough

 Well, you get the exact same kind of people when it comes to getting in shape.
-Tell them you're going to stop drinking soda and drink only water, and they'll say, "That's not going to do anything, you're still eating burgers for lunch and playing
+Tell them you're going to stop drinking soda and drink only water, and they'll say, "That's not going to do anything, you're still eating burgers for lunch and playing video games all day."
+Tell them you're going to take a half-hour walk at lunch every day and they'll snort derisively and say, "You know the amount of calories you burn in one walk isn't even enough to make up for one banana, right?"

 Pretty much nobody outside of movies ever switches lifestyles overnight, suddenly cutting fat from their diet, exercising five times a week, quitting video games and TV, swapping pasta for quinoa and steak for tofu.
 Almost everyone who's successfully turned their weight around started out with one "useless" change, like exercising once a week or subbing water for soda.
-(I put "useless" in quotes because dropping
+(I put "useless" in quotes because dropping one extra large soda can save you 500 calories just like that.)

 Losing weight after being fat for a long time seems like a monumentally impossible task, like climbing Mt.
 Everest, or in some cases, a flight of stairs.
 Either way, going from the way you are to being a "normal" weight can sometimes seem like a ridiculous fantasy.
 That's why when you succeed with changing one tiny habit, it can change your whole perspective.
 It's not this monstrous solid mountain you have to overcome, it's just a big pile of stones, and you just easily picked one up and moved it.
 It's not about heaving the whole thing aside with some supernatural effort, it's just about moving one stone at a time.
 And the first one wasn't so bad, so you're stoked to grab a couple more.